-Hydrocephalus occurs when there is an imbalance between the amount of CSF that is produced and the rate at which it is absorbed.
-As the CSF builds up, it causes the ventricles to enlarge and the pressure inside the head to increase.
+Hydrocephalus happens when there is an imbalance between the amount of CSF produced and the rate at which it is absorbed.
+As the CSF builds up, it causes the ventricles to enlarge, putting increased pressure on the brain.

 Types and Causes of Hydrocephalus

 Hydrocephalus can develop for a variety of reasons.

 Hydrocephalus present at birth, even if it surfaces later in life, is referred to as congenital hydrocephalus.
 It is caused by a complex interaction of genetic and environmental factors during fetal development.